We’re delighted that we have re-opened our doors to our wonderful customers.

 Our cafe at Churston is also offering takeaway light bites, delicious treats and refreshments.

 Our Furniture Collections Line is open on 01803 210832.

 Yes!
 Our cafés in our Chelston and Churston shops are open, and our vintage mobile van – Ella’s Mobile Café – is serving customers at Torquay Harbour.
 All our cafés sell a delicious selection of refreshments, scrumptious home-baked cakes and tasty on-trend light lunches.

 Our café at Churston is also offering takeaway light bites, delicious treats and refreshments.

 Yes!
-Ella’s Mobile Café is serving delicious drinks, snacks and light meals at Newton Abbot Hospital on Thursdays, and at Torquay harbour on Saturdays and Sundays.
-Open 10am till 3pm.
+Ella’s Mobile Café is serving delicious drinks, snacks and light meals at Torquay harbour.
 Please pop by to see us if you can!

 Yes.
 The safety of our customers, volunteers and staff is paramount.
 We are following all the latest government guidance including:

 - communicating social distancing rules to customers